WootingKb/wooting-analog-midi/README.md

 ### Directory Structure

 - `src` - React Frontend source code
-- `wooting-analog-midi` - Rust source for the virtual MIDI device using the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk)!
+- `wooting-analog-midi-core` - Rust source for the virtual MIDI device using the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk)!
 - `src-tauri` - The Tauri host process code which bootstraps the web view & contains the glue code between the React frontend and the Rust backend

 ### Get going